OpenQueryStore/OpenQueryStore/README.md

 Finally, a set of integrated reports inside SQL Server Management Studio will allow for analysis of the collected data.

+For some more details, check out the [Wiki](https://github.com/OpenQueryStore/OpenQueryStore/wiki)

 ## License
 [MIT](/LICENSE.md)